**We Only Ship To US Business Addresses**

 Down pressure is required when punching material; this helps drive the punch through the material.
 To get better results, grind some shear into the end of the punch.

-However, using an arbor press for riveting will give you a smoother and more accurate rivet setting than using a hammer.
+However, using an arbor press for riveting will give you a smoother and more accurate rivet setting than a hammer.

 Installing Bearings and Components

 Arbor presses are also used to install bearings and other components.
 They apply uniform pressure to the bearings or components to install them in a precise position without damaging them.
+The arbor press bases are meticulously machined for maximum stability, allowing for various installation methods and contributing to the arbor presses' performance and durability.

-During bearings installation, follow these steps:
+During bearing installation, follow these steps:

 1. Lubricate the shaft and the bearing.